CabralE/Todo-app/README.md

 Todo List

 This is a frontend mininal viable product todo app in which the user can create, delete, cross off, and update an action item.
 This was made with HTML, CSS , and JS as the primary languages and React's library.
+This can only be run locally.

 Challenges: